peteroupc/Numbers/docs/PeterO.Numbers.ERational.md

     public static PeterO.Numbers.ERational FromSingle(
         float flt);

-Converts a 32-bit floating-point number to a rational number.
+Converts a 32-bit binary floating-point number to a rational number.
 This method computes the exact value of the floating point number, not an approximation, as is often the case by converting the number to a string.

 <b>Parameters:</b>

  * <i>flt</i>: The parameter  <i>flt</i>
- is a 32-bit floating-point number.
+ is a 32-bit binary floating-point number.

 <b>Return Value:</b>